Unified.to

 Every ATS models candidates, applications, and jobs differently.
 Some systems treat prospects and applicants the same.
 Others separate them.
 Some expose structured offer and interview data.
 Others bury critical information in activity logs.
 Even basic fields like status, source, or ownership vary across providers.

-If your product depends on accurate talent pool visibility, ingestion has to be:
+If your product depends on accurate talent-pool visibility, ingestion has to be:

 • Consistent across ATS systems